bmad-sim/Beamlines.jl/README.md

 ```

 # Development Rules
-All properties stored in Beamlines must be independent variables.
+All properties stored in `Beamline`s and `LineElement`s must be independent variables.
 There is no bookkeeping.
-Dependent variables should then be get/set via overriding `getproperty` and `setproperty!`, as well as implementing "virtual" properties in the provided construct.
+Dependent variables should then be get/set by overriding `getproperty` and `setproperty!`, as well as implementing "virtual" properties in the provided construct.
 Note that virtual properties override regular properties.
 Also, any parameter group must be fully defined outside of the context of an element.
 E.g., the properties in `RFParams` should not mean different things depending on the `kind` of the element.
-Then ensures consistency and that we cannot accidentally "corrupt" the state of an element.
+This ensures consistency and that we cannot accidentally "corrupt" the state of an element.

 # Acknowledgements